Aalborg Håndbold: Aalborg Håndbold

 In January 2011, the license was given to a new company called "Aalborg Håndbold A/S," and the team changed name to Aalborg Håndbold.
 Behind the new company are businessman Eigild B. Christensen and director Jan Larsen, both from Aalborg.
 Aalborg Håndbold won the Danish Championship in 2013, with an overall 11-goal victory over KIF Kolding Copenhagen.
 In 2014, Aalborg finished in second place and qualified for the Champions League 1/16 final, where they were defeated by FC Barcelona.
 In 2017, Aalborg won the Danish Championship for the third time.
 From 2019 to 2021, they won the Danish Championship three times in a row.
-In 2021, Aalborg reached the final of the EHF Champions League, becoming the only Danish and Nordic men's team to have done so, losing to FC Barcelona.
+In 2021, Aalborg reached the final of the EHF Champions League, becoming the only Danish and Nordic men's team to have done so in the Champions League era, losing to FC Barcelona.
 In 2023–24, Aalborg won their seventh Danish Championship and reached the EHF Champions League final, again losing to FC Barcelona.
 In 2024–25, they secured their eighth Danish Championship and third Danish Cup.
+That season they had the highest number of average spectators in Danish league history with 5,145.

+In the 2025-26 they won their third Championship in a row as the first team since Kolding IF in 2002-03.